cvetomir-todorov/CecoChat/docs/intro-technologies.md

 ![ElasticSearch](tech-images/elasticsearch.png)
 ![Kibana](tech-images/kibana.png)

-* Distributed tracing is based on OpenTelemetry and Jaeger is configured for viewing traces and spans
+* Distributed tracing is based on OpenTelemetry and Jaeger
-* Metrics and monitoring is based on OpenTelemetry, Prometheus and Grafana
+* Metrics is based on OpenTelemetry, Prometheus and Grafana
 * Log aggregation is based on OpenTelemetry, ElasticSearch and Kibana

 # Deployment